-Local Name:

-Date of Application:
+Local Name: Date of Application:

-Explain the proposed project to build your Local:
+Explain the proposed project to build your I Local:

 What is your Local trying to achieve?

-Proposed Start Date: Anticipated End Date: Who will be involved in the organization?
+Proposed Start Date: Anticipated End Date:

+Who will be involved in the organization?
 Positions held, if any, in the Local:

 How many Members will be involved?

+Is staff to be involved?
+How?